How Lightning network maintains Bitcoins value proposition

 “Bitcoin users might get increasingly tyrannical about limiting the size of the chain so it’s easy for lots of users and small devices”-satoshi nakamoto

 Bitcoin onboards more users constantly than all other alternatives combined.
-It’s network affect is unrivalled and users are bitcoins global immune system against political attack vectors!
+It’s network effect is unrivalled and users are bitcoins global immune system against political attack vectors!

 Check out these guides (which will likely be updated) on how to set up your own nodes from: